Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 * _Loading Bar_ - To give the website a more user friendly design whilst waiting for the pages to load.

-### Bugs and Fixes After Testing -

 * _Confirmation Emails_ - Using emailjs to also send an email to the user to confirm their email has been received - this will be implemented in the future as the user alreday gets a pop up informing them that the email has successfully been sent.

-* _Styling_ - Better styling of the pop up that tells users thier email has been sent successfully.

 ## Technologies Used